mp-se/gravitymon/docs/_sources/index.rst.txt

   Preliminary documentation.
 This is work in progress.
 This documentation reflects **v0.5**

-GravityMon is a replacement firmare for the iSpindle hardware.
+GravityMon is a replacement firmare for the iSpindle firmware, it uses the same hardware configuration so you can easily switch between them.
 It's used to measure gravity in beer and show the progress of fermentation.

 For more information on this topic and function please visit https://www.ispindel.de.